ONSgeo/Area_Classification/area_classification/config.md

 As an end user, you will only need to change a some of the [config.yaml](https://github.com/ONSgeo/Area_Classification/blob/main/area_classification/config.yaml).
 It is likely you will only need to update file paths and values in the top section of the config.yaml under #*****FILE PATHS AND CONFIGURATIONS WHICH MAY NEED AMENDING*****.
 If making amendments ensure that the key remains the same and only the value associated (file path, variable, list etc) is changed.

 # [Aggregation_setup](https://github.com/ONSgeo/Area_Classification/blob/main/area_classification/aggregation_setup.yaml)
-The aggregation_setup.yaml file contains the variable codes which are merged together to produce the select vairables required.
-They are broken down into seperate configs for England and Wales (ew_file_configs), Northern Ireland (ni_file_configs) and Scotland (scot_file_configs).
+The aggregation_setup.yaml file contains the variable codes which are merged together to produce the select variables required.
+They are broken down into separate configs for England and Wales (ew_file_configs), Northern Ireland (ni_file_configs) and Scotland (scot_file_configs).

-Each config lists the keys which will become the new column name whent the aggregation ourrus and the balues which are lists of varuable codes.
-These avariable codes can be looked up in the country specific metatables which are produced in pre-processing.
+Each config lists the keys which will become the new column name when the aggregation occurs and the values which are lists of variable codes.
+These variable codes can be looked up in the country specific meta tables which are produced in pre-processing.

 e.g. The Aggergation_setup config , ew_file_configs includes "cars_2_or_more: [ts0450004, ts0450005]" - For each LAD this will, sum the values of ts0450004 ("Number of cars or vans: 2 cars or vans in household") and ts0450005 ("Number of cars or vans: 3 or more cars or vans in household").
 The calculated value would then be put into a new column named "cars_2_or_more".